 The P0301 code tells you one of the cylinders in your engine is misfiring.
-Engine misfires can be very serious problems, so you want to make repairs as soon as this code is triggered.
-Diagnosing the problem can also be tricky, since the root issue could come from a variety of systems.
+Engine misfires can be severe problems, so you want to make repairs as soon as this code is triggered.
+Diagnosing the problem can also be tricky since the root issue could come from a variety of systems.

-If the P0301 trouble code has triggered for your car, there are a few simple steps you can follow to diagnose it.
-Read on below to learn more about this code and how to repair it before it becomes a bigger concern.
+If the P0301 trouble code has been triggered for your car, there are a few simple steps you can follow to diagnose it.
+Please read on below to learn more about this code and steps to repair it before it becomes a more significant concern.

 P0301 Code Definition